GwynethLlewelyn/go-nut-snmpagent/README.md

 # go-nut-snmpagent

-This very rudimentary package attempts to create a single executable that exposes the NUT variables from a connected UPS as SNMP; essentially, what nut-snmpagent does, without Ruby or any other interpreted language (e.g. scripts et. al.).
+This very rudimentary package attempts to create a single executable that exposes the NUT variables from a connected UPS as SNMP; essentially, what [`nut-snmpagent`](https://github.com/luizluca/nut-snmpagent) does, without Ruby or any other interpreted language (e.g. scripts et. al.) — but using the AgentX protocol instead.

 ## Prerequisites

 -   [Network UPS Tools](https://networkupstools.org/) (NUT) installed, configured and running
 -   NUT-supported UPS connected to system and fully operational
--   SNMP daemon (e.g. [NET-SNMP 5.9](http://www.net-snmp.org/running) running on the same server
+-   SNMP daemon (e.g. [NET-SNMP 5.9](http://www.net-snmp.org/running) running on the same server, supporting the [AgentX protocol](https://www.rfc-editor.org/rfc/rfc2741)
 -   A fairly recent Go compiler (requires at least modules to work)

 ## Installing go-nut-snmpagent